cavelasquez17/cavelasquez17/README.md

 ## About me

 I'm passionate about web development and enjoy creating scalable and robust applications using Ruby on Rails.
-With [X] years of experience in software development, I have worked on projects of various sizes and complexities.
+With 3 years of experience in software development, I have worked on projects of various sizes and complexities.

 ## Technologies and tools I use